emissions-api/emissions-api.github.com/faq.md

 Or you can set up your own [database server](https://github.com/emissions-api/emissions-api/blob/master/README.rst).

 **What is the database needed for?**
-The database is used to store and serve the pre-prcessed data for [further usage](https://github.com/emissions-api/project-notes/tree/master/user-stories).
+The database is used to store and serve the pre-processed data for [further usage](https://github.com/emissions-api/project-notes/tree/master/user-stories).

 **How can I set up my own database?**
 If you want to set up your own database, you can do it by following the [project description](https://github.com/emissions-api/emissions-api/blob/master/README.rst).